Low-latency WebRTC

 The origin replicates to edge nodes; every viewer gets sub-second WebRTC or live HLS.

-StreamHub covers the Ant Media Server Enterprise feature set for real-world streaming — measured, not promised — and adds the pieces we always missed: signed webhooks, per-app tenancy and a plugin marketplace.
+StreamHub covers the feature set you would license Ant Media Server Enterprise or Wowza for in real-world streaming — measured, not promised — and adds the pieces we always missed: signed webhooks, per-app tenancy and a plugin marketplace.
 AGPL-licensed, free while in beta, and your media never leaves your infra.

 WebRTC latency — p50 measured over 601 samples in production